8Chan Founder Fredrick Brennan Regrets Creating Controversial Forum: ‘After This Shooting, I’m Sure’

 — Reuters Top News (@Reuters) August 6, 2019

-8chan is currently down as of writing.
+8chan is currently down as of this writing.
 As for Brennan, he is not mourning the end of his creation.

 “8chan has been just a total negative in the world,” he said.